For many women, makeup is an everyday essential that we apply before even leaving the house every morning.

 Why?
 Because it confirmed what I already knew – that other French women generally looked put together and confident but wore little to no makeup whatsoever.

 I realized that if some of the most beautiful women in the world could go without makeup, so could I.

 Yes, sometimes.
 But I don’t see it in the same light as I once did.
 Instead of regarding makeup as an absolute necessity, I now think of it as an optional way to enhance certain features, if I feel like it.

 The cosmetics industry has been feeding women lies about how we’re supposed to look, and it’s high time that stopped.

 Here’s the truth: Confidence and beauty aren’t found in cosmetics bottles.

-They come from within, which means that – whether we choose to wear makeup or not – we can decide for ourselves what kind of person we want to be and work toward being that person every day.
+They come from within.
+Which means?
+We can decide what kind of person we want to be and work toward being that person every day.

-Going makeup-free changed my perception of myself, boosted my self-esteem, helped clear my skin, and gave me a new appreciation for my natural features.
+Going makeup-free changed my perception of myself.
+It also boosted my self-esteem, helped clear my skin, and gave me a new appreciation for my natural features.

 In short, it changed my life – and I know it can change yours, too.